hasankurban/Structural-Analysis-NanoParticles/NearestNeighborContacts/README.md

 Files (What is need to run it):

-* The directory where all different geometrical data files located in the codes should be update.
+* The directory where all different geometrical data files located should be updated in the code.

 * elements.txt: Known theoritical values.
 Example of the file is given below: